LISPPI/lisppi-egl/README.md

 (egl:bind-api)
 (egl:create-context)
 ```
-All the clutter of keeping track of display-ids, display handles, congi handles etc is eliminated unless required.
+The visual noise of display-ids, display handles, config and context handles is eliminated (unless required, of course).

 ## Examples